Ben Yeo: Career

 A former model, Yeo was first scouted on Snap, SPH MediaWorks Channel U's talent show.
 He won the competition and was signed by SPH MediaWorks.
-When MediaWorks merged MediaCorp in 2005, he was one of a number of artistes transferred over.
+He started his media career as a host.
+When MediaWorks merged with MediaCorp in 2005, he was one of a number of artistes who transferred over.
+After the transfer, Yeo made his acting debut in the same year.

-Yeo has gotten 2 Top 10 Most Popular Male Artistes from 2012, 2017 respectively.
+Yeo has won three Star Awards for Top 10 Most Popular Male Artistes − in 2012, 2017 and 2022.